 San Diego Home Prices Over the Last Five Years

 To make this information as useful and clear as possible, I graphed single-family homes in expensive, moderate and more affordable popular neighborhoods.
-The graphs aren’t intended to show the highest or lowest price in each category, but instead focus on popular neighborhoods in the different price ranges.
-Each graph below shows the last 3 years of data on a rolling 3 month average to take out some of the volatility from unusually high or low sales each month.
+The graphs aren’t intended to show the highest or lowest price in each category but instead focus on popular neighborhoods in the different price ranges.
+Each graph below shows the last five years of data.

 San Diego Home Prices in Popular Expensive Neighborhoods